amihakko/File-server-client/README.md

          path1 - Full path to the input file path2 - Full path to the output file

-To use that node PyTorch +1.7 should be there with CUDA +11.0.

 ### Run Server
 ~~~
 server.py --ip 127.0.0.1 --port 49322 --queue_size 5